damianmgarcia/Hide-n-Seek/README.md

 Hide n' Seek needs the following permissions to work:

-- Read and change your data on all indeed.com sites and all linkedin.com sites"
+- Read and change your data on all indeed.com sites and all linkedin.com sites
   - Hide n' Seek needs this permission to add its UI elements, such as "hide" buttons and job overlays, to the job board's website.
 - Read your browsing history
   - Hide n' Seek needs this permission to detect when the user is searching for jobs on a supported job board's website so that it knows when to run.